niplav/site/resolving.md

 ## Acknowledgements

 This text has been long in the making, and has benefitted from much advice and input.
-I thank professor Holger Dell for his help and suggestions.
+I thank Holger Dell for his help and suggestions.
 I'd also like to thank the Crystal Healing Group for their inputs, especially Kaarel Hänni for the gentle introduction to Hodge decomposition, and Alexander Gietelink-Oldenziel for the hours of talking about decomposing irrational preferences into rational ones.
 I also want to thank Felix Harder for help with the impossibility result, and Filip Sondej for his surprising ideas in the lottery case.

 [^1]: The notation for lotteries is common in social choice theory
     [@gaertner2009primer ch.
 8.2].
 Some sources would instead write this